 The chances of employees resigning is significantly lower when employees feel good at work.
 Resignation costs are a double whammy.
 Not only do you lose an employee’s knowledge and skills when they leave, but hiring and onboarding new employees is expensive.
 Prevention is always the best option!

-How can you invest in mental health (and growth)?
+How can you invest in mental well-being (and growth)?

-Methods of investing in the mental health of your employees can be divided into the following categories: Reactive (you help an employee after they’ve developed mental health symptoms), proactive (you help an employee to avoid developing mental health symptoms), and organization-wide cultural change (you create a healthy business culture and increase awareness around mental health).
+Methods of investing in the mental well-being of your employees can be divided into the following categories: Reactive (you help an employee after they’ve developed mental well-being issues), proactive (you help an employee to avoid developing mental well-being symptoms), and organization-wide cultural change (you create a healthy business culture and increase awareness around mental well-being).